Nominating, Governance & Management Development Committee of the Board of Directors

 8. The Committee shall administer the Company’s Stock Ownership Guidelines as applied to non-employee directors, including determining, on an annual basis, whether the directors have satisfied the holdings requirement, providing notice of a director’s failure to comply with the Stock Ownership Guidelines to such director and to the Board, granting waivers and performing any other exercise of discretion under the Stock Ownership Guidelines.

-9. The Committee shall nominate for election by the Board a director who meets the criteria for independence required by the New York Stock Exchange to serve as the presiding director if the Chief Executive Officer serves as the Chair of the Board for any annual period
+9. The Committee shall nominate for election by the Board a director who meets the criteria for independence required by the New York Stock Exchange to serve as the presiding director for any annual period that the Chief Executive Officer serves as the Chair of the Board or the Chair (if not the Chief Executive Officer) is a Company employee or otherwise does not meet such criteria for independence.

 10. The Committee shall nominate for election by the Board directors to serve as members of all committees of the Board (including this Committee) who are qualified to serve thereon in accordance with the charter of the applicable committee.
 In connection with the foregoing, the Committee shall also designate which nominee is recommended to serve as the Chair of each Board committee.